Ackee-Blockchain/solidity-for-vscode/README.md

 ## Dependencies

-The ABCH Tools extension uses the PyPi package [abch-woke](https://pypi.org/project/abch-woke/) which requires Python 3.7 or higher.
+The Tools for Solidity extension uses the PyPi package [abch-woke](https://pypi.org/project/abch-woke/) which requires Python 3.7 or higher.

 ## Installation